YWCA Metro Vancouver opened its doors in 1897 to provide housing and services to women arriving in Vancouver in search of education or employment.

 With each passing decade, we continue to expand our services and reach with innovative programs and advocacy to address the root causes of inequality.
 In recent years, we have focused on building safe, affordable housing across the region, and have become trusted advocates in the areas of child care, access to justice and women’s economic security and independence.

-In 2022, YWCA Metro Vancouver will celebrate 125 years of supporting community members as they access our services to change their lives.
+In 2022, YWCA Metro Vancouver celebrated 125 years of supporting community members as they access our services to change their lives.

 Help us continue to build bright futures for our community and learn more about The Next 125 campaign.